 Norikura Cortina 1 Day

 Norikura Cortina Season

-'Norikura Cortina' tickets are valid at both Hakuba Cortina and the connecting Hakuba Norikura Onsen ski areas.
+Tickets noted as 'Norikura Cortina' above are valid at both Hakuba Cortina and the connecting Hakuba Norikura Onsen ski areas.
 Otherwise, they are just for Hakuba Cortina.

 Getting to Hakuba Cortina

 57.4km from Nagano Station on the Hokuriku Shinkansen line

 6.4km from Minami Otari Station on the Oito Line